svc333/overview/dev-journey.md

 As a developer, {{site.data.keyword.cloud}} has a set of capabilities that gets you started building apps in minutes.
 Within our developer dashboards you can:

 * Select starter kits that are use-case-specific and produce production-ready starter apps in a variety of programming languages and architectural patterns
-* Provision services automatically as part of the project creation of your starter kit
+* See and manage resources that were automatically provisioned from your starter kit, or that you manually added to your app
-* Use a portable app project structure that allows you manage components of your app
+* Get portable app code that allows you deploy to various cloud environments
-* One-click creation of a [DevOps toolchain](../services/ContinuousDelivery/index.html#cd_getting_started).
+* Create a [DevOps toolchain](../services/ContinuousDelivery/index.html#cd_getting_started) in a few clicks.
 * Use a [command line interface](/docs/cli/idt/index.html) for local development

 To understand how the {{site.data.keyword.cloud_notm}} developer experience can help you rapidly build high-quality production-ready apps, let's look at these elements in more detail.